 - Escrow – A lender may ask for an escrow account to be established to handle insurance and property taxes, as well as future mortgage payments.

 - Loan Estimate and Closing Disclosure – These are the documents you receive on or before the third business day after submitting your loan application that cover the loan terms and all the expected costs.
-They are estimates, but a large discrepancy between terms in these forms and at closing must be settled and understood before signing.
+The Loan Estimate and Closing Disclosure are approximations, but a large discrepancy between terms in these forms and at closing must be settled and understood before signing.

 - Funding – As obvious as it sounds, you need to make sure you have sufficient funds available for the down payment and closing costs.
 Sometimes people are caught unaware by changes in the final closing costs or unexpected fees.